Harlequin (Lady Gaga album): Composition and production

+Original songs

+Regarding Harlequins original material, the album departs from its standards-based structure with two original compositions by Gaga.
+"Folie à Deux", written solely by Gaga, is an orchestral waltz described as an unsettling ballad, featuring a haunting choral arrangement.
+"Happy Mistake", the other original track, is a power ballad that has been compared to Gaga's earlier song "Shallow" (2018) as well as the introspective style of Joanne (2016), built around a restrained acoustic arrangement that gradually intensifies vocally as the song progresses.
+In an interview with Entertainment Weekly, Gaga explained the meaning of the song, stating:

 "Playing a strung-out girl my whole career was a way for me to split off from my true self, but, it's all me.
 Basically, that song says if I was ever going to find joy or happiness in my life, it would probably feel like an accident.
 Where I was in my life for a long time, I was on a path that was pretty futile because I was so split off from reality.
 My dedicated fans know this about me, that playing a persona had a price, and it has a price for Lee and her love of Joker.
 There's definitely a way that I address that on this record."

-Release and promotion
+Release and cover

+On one version of the album, the 1862 painting Stańczyk by the Polish painter Jan Matejko appears depicted on a wall.

 Gaga posted an image on September 20, 2024, containing a "grainy" red background with a white text displaying, "I'm ready for my interview".
 She later uploaded four more "cryptic" images with three containing sound through Instagram, with many fans believing to be her seventh studio album or related to Joker: Folie à Deux.
+On September 24, she revealed the album to be titled Harlequin and shared the cover artwork via Instagram.
+In the same post, Gaga referred to the project as a "companion album" to Joker: Folie à Deux, shared the tracklist on the back of a milk carton, and linked to pre-order the album's CD, vinyl, and digital formats on her web store.

+The album's standard cover depicts Gaga standing in a shower with orange hair, wearing a white dress and a flotation device around her neck, while her makeup runs down her face from the water.
+An alternate cover used for an exclusive vinyl sold only on Gaga's web store shows her in a messy bedroom lying on the bed facing the ceiling.
+She sports orange hair once again while items present in the shot reference previous moments in her career, including her collaborations with Bennett with a photo of the singer, the disco ball bra donned by her in the music video for "Just Dance", and a broken VHS with "Joanne World Tour" written on it.
+The back cover of the album features a photograph of a messy bedroom with the 1862 painting Stańczyk by the Polish painter Jan Matejko hanging on the wall.